J-c0d3-4Fun/python-fun/readme.md

 run only if the try block was successful; this code goes in the else block.
 - The except block tells Python what to do in case a certain exception arises when it tries to run the code in the try block.

+Assertion Table

+Assertion                                   Claim
+assert a == b                   Assert that two values are equal. assert a != b                   Assert that two values are not equal. assert a                        Assert that a evaluates to True. assert not a                    Assert that a evaluates to False. assert element in list          Assert that an element is in a list. assert element not in list      Assert that an element is not in a list.